Enjoy Travel to Japan!

 Frequently Asked Questions

-A. In Shizuoka, traditional water-wasabi cultivation using spring water has been passed down and is also recognized as agricultural heritage.
-The appeal is more the aroma than just the heat, so grating it right before eating brings out the fragrance, and not dissolving too much into soy sauce can taste better.
-For maximum aroma, grate it right before eating and avoid making it ahead.
+A. In Shizuoka, the traditional cultivation of water-grown wasabi using spring water has been passed down for generations and has also been recognized as agricultural heritage.
+Its charm lies more in the aroma than the heat, so grating it right before eating brings out the flavor best, and it usually tastes better if you do not mix too much of it into soy sauce.

-A. Utogi (in Shizuoka City) is introduced as an area where wasabi cultivation began in the early Edo period.
-Wasabi fields are terraced and footing can be unstable, so choose non-slip shoes, follow the paths, and avoid entering private land.
-For maximum aroma, grate it right before eating and avoid making it ahead.
+A. Utogi in Shizuoka City is introduced as an area where wasabi cultivation began in the early Edo period.
+Wasabi fields are terraced and the footing can be unstable, so if you visit, choose shoes with good grip and stay on the proper paths without entering private land.

-A. Hon-wasabi is grated from the rhizome to enjoy its aroma, while tube wasabi is a processed product with a different kind of pungency.
-Hon-wasabi is often said to release more aroma as it meets air, so grating small amounts as you eat helps the fragrance last.
-For maximum aroma, grate it right before eating and avoid making it ahead.
+A. Fresh wasabi is made by grating the rhizome to enjoy its aroma, while tube wasabi is a processed product with a different kind of heat.
+Fresh wasabi becomes more aromatic as it is exposed to air, so grating only a little at a time helps preserve the fragrance to the end.
+If aroma matters most, grate it right before eating and avoid making it in advance.

-A. Rhizomes are best if you want the aroma, while processed products are better for convenience.
-Rhizomes dry out easily, so wrap them in a damp paper towel, seal in a bag, and refrigerate; leaves and stems can be used in stir-fries, so you can enjoy it with minimal waste.
-For maximum aroma, grate it right before eating and avoid making it ahead.
+A. If you want to enjoy the aroma, a fresh rhizome is the better choice, while processed products are more convenient.
+The rhizome dries out easily, so wrap it in damp paper, place it in a bag, and refrigerate it.
+The leaves and stems can also be used in stir-fries, so you can enjoy the whole plant without wasting much.

-A. If you’re sensitive to heat, even a small dab on the edge of a dish can let you enjoy the aroma.
-Pairing it with fatty sashimi or meat can soften the sting, and starting by dabbing it without mixing into soy sauce makes it easier to control the amount of heat.
-For maximum aroma, grate it right before eating and avoid making it ahead.
+A. If you are sensitive to heat, even a small amount placed at the edge of the dish lets you enjoy the aroma.
+Pairing it with fatty sashimi or meat softens the sharpness, and starting by adding just a small dab instead of mixing it into soy sauce makes the level of heat easier to control.

 Nearby Recommended Spots